A. Kimberley McAllister, Ph.D.

 Brief Biography

 During her graduate studies at Duke, Dr. McAllister investigated the effects of experience and neural activity on brain development.
-After obtaining her Ph.D. in 1996, Dr. McAllister changed fields in order to learn biophysics and computer programming from a leader in that field, Dr. Charles Stevens.
+After obtaining her Ph.D. in 1996, Dr. McAllister changed fields to learn biophysics and computer programming from a leader in that field, Dr. Charles Stevens.

 Research Overview